JohnYezub/NewsFeed_SwiftUI_MVVM/README.md

 # SwiftUI with MVVM

 Simple SwiftUI App demonstrates lists of US news.

+Has widgits and WatchOS.

-Allows the user to access and read the US news from their apple watch.
+Allows the user to access and read US news from their apple watch.

+# How to Use

+#Features

+* 'Custom Notification UI'

+#Update
-UPDT: Add WidgetKit and deeplinks.
-Add WatchOS support.
+Added WidgetKit and deeplinks.
+Added WatchOS support.

 ![NewsFeed](./news2.gif "SwiftUI with MVVM")